 What’s more emblematic of fall than the pumpkin?
 Whether gathering pumpkins for pie, house decor, or Jack O’ Lanterns, the pumpkin is the embodiment of autumn – the latter is literally the face of the season.
 In and around Houston you can find a number of local farms, shops, and more that will lead you to your perfect pumpkins.

 October marks the season for indulging in spooky movie marathons, cranking up your cherished niche gothic music playlist, embracing the eerie atmosphere, and indulging in an abundance of Halloween treats.
-To fully immerse yourself in the Halloween spirit within the city, explore our list of ten captivating activities to enjoy during this spooky season in Houston.
+To fully immerse yourself in the Halloween spirit within the city, explore our list of the best Halloween events in Houston this year.

 The colors of autumn aren’t limited to northern states.
 While in Houston you might be able to come across small splashes of fall foliage here and there, the state of Texas is home to blazen autumn colors during peak season.
-If you consider yourself a true fall lover, you won’t mind going on a vibrant road trip to these blazen and beautiful destinations to witness fall foliage in Texas.
+If you consider yourself a true fall lover, you won’t mind going on a vibrant road trip to these blazen and beautiful destinations to witness fall foliage in Texas come late October.

 Do you like pumpkin in your coffee?
 Pumpkin in your cake?
 Pumpkin in your do-nuts?
 Say “yes” to pumpkin-flavored treats at these coffee shops, bakeries, and local establishments that are making the best fall sweets, treats, and best pumpkin spice lattes in Houston!